Family and friends may visit inmates in state prisons as well as make contact with their loved ones via mail.

 - Visitation hours vary by facility, be sure to view the visitation schedule of the facility prior to your visit.

-- Generally, private prisons, county correctional institutions, pre-release centers and probation detention centers also follow the six-hour visitation schedule on Saturdays, Sundays and state holidays.
+- Generally, private prisons, county correctional institutions, and probation detention centers also follow the 6-hour visitation schedule on Saturdays, Sundays, and state holidays.
 You'll need to call that particular facility to learn exact visitation times.

-- When you send mail, make sure to address the envelope with both the inmate's name and Georgia Department of Corrections number.
+- When sending mail, please be sure that your loved one's name and Georgia Department of Corrections (GDC) number is listed on the envelope.
 Locate your loved one's facility so that you can start sending letters.

-After serving one year at an assigned institution, an inmate can submit a transfer request.
-Requests are accepted only from those inmates who in the last six months show no record of disciplinary misconduct.
+After serving 1 year at an assigned institution, an inmate can submit a transfer request.
+Requests are accepted only from those inmates who in the last 6 months show no record of disciplinary misconduct.

 Bear in mind that while an inmate may submit a request, transfer approval is not guaranteed.

 During my last visit, my son indicated that he was assaulted.
 Who should I contact to report this?